Here’s a list of some of the annual library updates I’ve sent out for the New Year:

 - A letter to the editor of the Yale Alumni Magazine about the importance of digital archiving.
 Here’s the published version.
 (6/2020)

-- Some pictures I’ve taken and used as virtual backgrounds this year.
+- Some pictures I’ve taken and used as virtual backgrounds starting in 2021.

 - The restaurant Stadshuskällaren, in Stockholm Sweden, serves every menu from the Nobel Banquet from 1922 to today.